veracioux/pic-thermostat/docs/README.md

 * If `commStatus.remaining` reaches zero, clear `commFlags.RX` and `commFlags.BUSY`, indicating that the operation has finished.

 If the PC fails to send any byte of data within two increments of Timer0, the receive operation will be aborted.
 This is done by checking the `commTimeout` variable.
 Namely `commTimeout` will be set to 0 each time a receive operation is queued or a new byte of data is received.
 On each increment of Timer0, `commTimeout` will be incremented by 1.
-If it reaches the value 2, the receive operation will be aborted by clearing `commFlags.RX` and `commFlags.BUSY`.
+If it reaches the value 2, the receive operation will be aborted by calling `abortReceive()`.

 ###### Sending data